borutjures/z-api-extension/README.md

-Chrome extension for using Z API.
+Browser extension for using Z API.

 Summary
 -------

-Purpose of this Chrome extension is to search for occurrences of text in a displayed page.
+Purpose of this browser extension is to search for occurrences of text in a displayed page.
 Searching is done using a regex expression.

 If search was successful, the found text is marked with an `<a>` tag.